fbpx

 – Craig Mueller, 2013 DMin graduate and 1988 MDiv graduate

-The Ecumenical Doctor of Ministry offers concentrations in cross-cultural ministries, liturgy, spirituality, educating for witness, and Hispanic theology and ministry.
+The interschool Doctor of Ministry offers concentrations in cross-cultural ministries, liturgy, spirituality, educating for witness, and Hispanic theology and ministry.
 This flexible program offers students the ability to commute from anywhere in the Chicagoland area while working full-time or to live in Hyde Park as a full-time student.
 Catholic Theological Union and McCormick Theological Seminary collaborate with LSTC to offer this degree.

 Framework